thewizardof0x/moodastrosync/README.md

 2. **Set environment variable:**
    - In Vercel dashboard, go to your project settings
-   - Add environment variable: `MAKE_WEBHOOK_URL` with your webhook URL
+   - Add environment variable: `MAKE_WEBHOOK_URL` with your webhook URL-URL

 3. **Deploy:**
    - Vercel will automatically build and deploy